deluxghost/DelogX/DelogX/DESCRIPTION.rst

 -  Compatible with Python 2.7/3.3+.
 -  Configure everything, including localization.
 -  Customize your blog with plugins and themes.
--  Deploy on Apache, Nginx or just built-in server.
+-  Deploy on Apache, Nginx, uWSGI, Tornado, Gevent or just built-in server.

 Installation
 ------------